ecregger/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends.
+Analysis on a sample dataset for testing out some basic Excel functions related to analytics.